CT Alcohol-Related Accident Lawyers

 What is a “Dramshop” or Dram Shop?

 This is an old legal term that has passed down through the years.
-It relates to establishments that serve liquor such as bars, nightclubs or sometimes restaurants.
+It relates to establishments that serve liquor such as bars, nightclubs, or sometimes restaurants.
 Liquor was once dispensed by the liquid measure the dram, hence the term dram shop.

 Connecticut established dram shop laws to prohibit bartenders and waitstaff from serving people who were already showing signs of intoxication.
 Under the laws, if someone who is served alcohol while visibly intoxicated injures another person, the bar or restaurant who continued to serve them may be liable for the injuries sustained.
-Liquor liability, also known as “Dram Shop Liability” may also cover injures sustained in a fight or other physical altercation if the club owner continued to serve alcohol to a person who was obviously intoxicated.
+Liquor liability, also known as “Dram Shop Liability” may also cover injuries sustained in a fight or other physical altercation if the club owner continued to serve alcohol to a person who was obviously intoxicated.
 CONN.
 GEN. STAT. § 30-102.
 Dram Shop Act; Sale of alcoholic beverages to an intoxicated person.